Exile (1995 video game series): Reception

 Reviews described the Exile trilogy as a "throwback" to old fashioned role-playing games, with deep, complex gameplay and simplistic graphics.
-Computer Games Strategy Plus rated Exile: Escape from the Pit three and a half out of five stars, calling it "one of the year's best shareware games."
-The reviewer dropped a half star for its "primitive graphics" but found the game addictive and recommended it to veteran players "hungry for good, old fashioned fantasy role-playing games".
+Computer Games Strategy Plus rated Exile: Escape from the Pit three and a half out of five stars, calling it "one of the year's best shareware games".
+The reviewer dropped a half star for its "primitive graphics", but found the game addictive and recommended it to veteran players that are "hungry for good, old fashioned fantasy role-playing games".
 Inside Mac Games rated Exile four out of five, calling it an Ultima-style role-playing game that required "patience and thoroughness" and had slightly "cheesy" graphics and sound.
 Inside Mac Games named Exile as runner up to Heroes of Might and Magic: A Strategic Quest for the best role-playing game of 1996.

 Inside Mac Games awarded Exile II 4 out 5 and said that it carried on Exiles tradition as "truly a high quality Shareware game".
 A subsequent Inside Mac Games review said Exile II: Crystal Souls had "a size, scope and depth of plot unmatched in Macintosh role-playing games."
 Exile II: Crystal Souls was an honorable mention for MacUsers award for the best shareware game of 1996, behind winner Escape Velocity.

-Computer Gaming World said that Exile III: Ruined World appears at first to be "a shareware game with primitive graphics" but reveals itself to be a "remarkably deep" traditional role-playing game with deceptive complexity.
+Computer Gaming World said that Exile III: Ruined World appears at first to be "a shareware game with primitive graphics", but reveals itself to be a "remarkably deep" traditional role-playing game with deceptive complexity.
 The reviewer praised the "well written and witty" NPC dialogue and elegant interface.
-Emil Pagliarulo reviewed Exile III positively for the Adrenaline Vault, rating the game four out of five stars and calling it an "engrossing, thoroughly entertaining [...] epic computer role-playing game" with simplistic presentation and "enormous depth".
+Emil Pagliarulo reviewed Exile III positively for the Adrenaline Vault, rating it four out of five stars and calling it an "engrossing, thoroughly entertaining [...] epic computer role-playing game" with simplistic presentation and "enormous depth".
 Inside Mac Games rated Exile III 4 out of 5, saying that despite superficial similarities to previous games in the series, "enough new features, situations and challenges" would keep newcomers and veterans interested.
 The review concluded that Exile III was "more of the same old thing: inexpensive, challenging, interesting, exciting and entertaining."
 Inside Mac Games called Exile III "huge" and "highly detailed", with quality graphics, "an elegant interface", and "one of the largest and most detailed worlds and plots a fantasy role-playing game has offered".
 Exile III received the 1998 ZDNet Shareware Game of the Year award, selected by the editors of Ziff-Davis magazines FamilyPC, PC Magazine, and Computer Gaming World.

 Inside Mac Games awarded Blades of Exile 3 out of 5, calling it "a nice, solid CRPG" that offered value for money and ran bug-free.
 The reviewer found the introductory scenario lacking in story, with too much repetitive combat and "plot-checks that have the potential to really aggravate".